 – Empty plastic bottles with different tops such as screw top lids, click on lids or squeeze lids (like dishwashing liquid bottles and tomato sauce bottles – these make great squirters!).

 – Bottles with pump tops such as empty hand sanitiser bottles, hand soap etc

 – Plastic scoops

 – Empty butter/margarine containers

 Want more?
-What our Programs Manager Chris talk about water play ideas here.
+See our water play ideas in action here.